Master of Science

 - Nursing Administration

 Graduates in the leadership masters have an opportunity to sit for the Nurse Informatics or Nurse Executive credentialing exam.
-All of the School of Nursing masters programs are offered in a web facilitated format with onsite and online classes.
+All of the School of Nursing masters programs are offered in a web facilitated format with onsite and onlin classes.
+Fall admission deadline only - March 1.
+Learn More

 The Master of Science program is open to registered nurses who wish to continue their education by obtaining an advanced degree.